Report and pictures by Peter Mann**

 18 people attended the first service in St Denis’ East Hatley for 52 years on the evening of 7th September 2011, when Ian Parker led a very simple and peaceful Taizé service dedicated to trust, peace and reconciliation.

 St Denis was closed for worship in 1959, the building emptied of its contents and allowed to decay.
-Although the churchyard remains consecrated – the most recent burial was in June 2019 – it always seemed highly unlikely that it would ever be used for worship again.
-By 2004, the building was in a very poor state and completely covered in ivy.
+Although the churchyard remains consecrated (the most recent burial was in June 2019), it always seemed highly unlikely the church would ever be used for worship again.
+Indeed, by 2002, the building was in a very poor state and completely covered in ivy.

 What is a Taizé service?

 Taizé is a village in south west France where a community of brothers (monks) set up after World War II.

 Hundreds of thousands of people from all over Europe and beyond spend time there (usually camping) every year.
 It hit the headlines a few years ago when the brother who founded the community and led it for over 50 years was murdered during a service.

 They have a particular style of worship, based on music – singing very simple, but beautiful, repetitive chants – and periods of silence.